Crimson Quill’s Appraisal #144

 Red State, whilst not his best work, is undoubtedly his pièce de résistance.
 A swollen bird-flick at the unscrupulous studio execs who gobble up your profit margin and spew out a nickel for your trouble.
 He attempted an endeavor which took a rather bloated pair of dangle-domes and one hell of a commitment, both financially and emotionally.

-Y’all remember all the POS and relentless campaigning for Red State don’t cha?
+Y’all remember all the POS and relentless campaigning for Red State don’t you?
 No?
 Must’ve missed it then.
 In fact, it is more likely you had no inkling it even existed.
 Even if you heard its name bantered about in eavesdropped conversations, you’d likely be none the wiser as to its director.
 I was.

 Not one red cent, not a packet of half-eaten Wrigley’s passed hands to the suits as he crusaded his picture through Cannes with a superstitiously brandished hockey stick.
-It took not only his enlarged cahones to take to the stage but potentially one of Mewes’ also as he threw himself to the wolves and proclaimed his intent.
+It took not only his enlarged cajones to take to the stage but potentially one of Mewes’ also as he threw himself to the wolves and proclaimed his intent.
 No marketing, no extensive campaigns, no studio meddling.
 Fuck right off from my monster you vultures.

 His tackle was offered as a sacrificial bargaining tool as he flopped that shit out and wanked it all over convention.
 This time he was going to be doing it his way.
-If the ship goes down, he’s the bearded captain not the spoilt pompous Witherspoon ordering for her own luxurious life raft, clutching a box of the finest cherry liqueurs, her chihuahua and a butler bell as she laughs maniacally.
+If the ship goes down, he’s the bearded captain, not the spoiled pompous Witherspoon ordering for her own luxurious life raft, clutching a box of the finest cherry liqueurs, her chihuahua and a butler bell as she laughs maniacally.
 She may have stolen a little Keeper wood in Cruel Intentions but it’s been flaccid ever since.
 I’m with Kev on this one!

 As for the spectacle of Red State itself, it offers two varying film experiences under one holy roof.
 To begin, shades of Hostel are very much present.
 Cum-tanked preppies follow their Johnson to a most bogus location in order to gain their kicks.
 On arrival they are greeted by a somewhat less than cordial fishwife who hardly prepares their peckers.
-Whilst not total munter, she’s no Joey Lauren Adams that’s for sure.
+Whilst not a total munter, she’s no Joey Lauren Adams, that’s for sure.